 The 2nd International Workshop on Natural Language Processing for Digital Humanities – NLP4DH 2022

-The 2nd Workshop on Natural Language Processing for Digital Humanities (NLP4DH 2022) is co-located with AACL 2022 in Taipei, Taiwan.
+The 2nd Workshop on Natural Language Processing for Digital Humanities (NLP4DH 2022) will be organized remotely with AACL 2022.
 The proceedings of the workshop will be published in the ACL anthology.
-The workshop will take place on the 24th of November 2022.
+The workshop will take place on the 20th of November 2022 online.

 The focus of the workshop is on applying natural language processing techniques to digital humanities research.
 The topics can be anything of digital humanities interest with a natural language processing or generation aspect.
 A list of suitable topics includes but is not limited to: